boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 	}
 	echo '&lt;/ul&gt;';</pre>

 Nothing fancy here, just set everything up, then do a search through our new function and loop over the results.
-A sample search for &#8220;AuthzUserAuthoritative&#8221; gives back the correct result, whereas searching for &#8220;user&#8221; gives back the 3 expected results.
+A sample search for "AuthzUserAuthoritative" gives back the correct result, whereas searching for "user" gives back the 3 expected results.

 Hurray!
 At this point we have done it.
 We have a minimalist implementation of a search engine.
 I did some further tests and discovered that this actually holds together to about 50,000 documents.
 Searches are still reasonably quick at this level however indexing a single document took minutes which is hardly optimal.
 For the moment however we can index 1,000 or so documents while we work on getting the search to have some additional functionality such as ranking.

 ### RANKER

 The ranking of search results is the core of search engines secret sauce.
 Nobody with the knowledge how how it works really discusses how Google and Bing rank things. **\*NB\*** ProCog has an open algorithm, see here <http://procog.com/help/rank_details> We know they use many signals such as page speed, keywords links, title etc&#8230; but the details are still a mystery.
 Thankfully there are many published methods of ranking which we can explore.
 Any sort of search on this and you will turn up papers on things like BM25 and Vector Spaces.
 Once again we are going to take the simplest approach and just use the number of words in the document.
-So if you search for &#8220;cat&#8221; a document with two &#8220;cat&#8221; words in it will be ranked higher then one with a single instance of &#8220;cat&#8221;.
+So if you search for "cat" a document with two "cat" words in it will be ranked higher then one with a single instance of "cat".
 We are already storing this information in the index so it should be fairly simple the implement.
 Later we will look some more complex ways of ranking.

-Essentially the ranker can be very simple as it only needs to provide a function which we can plug into PHP&#8217;s usort function.
+Essentially the ranker can be very simple as it only needs to provide a function which we can plug into PHP's usort function.

 <pre>interface iranker {
 		public function rankDocuments($document,$document2);